Cocktail: Usage and related terms

-The term "cocktail" can refer to a wide variety of drinks; it is typically a mixed drink containing alcohol.
+The term cocktail can refer to a wide variety of drinks; it is typically a mixed drink containing alcohol.

-When a mixed drink contains only a distilled spirit and a mixer, such as soda or fruit juice, it is a highball.
+When a combined drink contains only a distilled spirit and a mixer, such as soda or fruit juice, it is a highball.
 Many of the International Bartenders Association Official Cocktails are highballs.
 When a mixed drink contains only a distilled spirit and a liqueur, it is a duo, and when it adds cream or a cream-based liqueur, it is a trio.
 Additional ingredients may be sugar, honey, milk, cream, and various herbs.

 Mixed drinks without alcohol that resemble cocktails can be known as "zero-proof" or "virgin" cocktails or "mocktails".

 Etymology

+The origin of the word "cocktail" is disputed.
+It is presumably from "cock-tail", meaning "with tail standing up, like a cock's", in particular of a horse, but how this came to be applied to alcoholic mixed drinks is unclear.
+The most prominent theories are that it refers to a stimulant, hence a stimulating drink, or to a non-purebred horse, hence a mixed drink.

+Cocktail historian David Wondrich speculates that "cocktail" is a reference to gingering, a practice for perking up an old horse by means of a ginger suppository so that the animal would "cock its tail up and be frisky", hence by extension a stimulating drink, like pick-me-up.
+This agrees with usage in early citations (1798: "'cock-tail' (vulgarly called ginger)", 1803: drink at 11 a.m. to clear the head, 1806: "stimulating liquor"), and suggests that a cocktail was initially considered a medicinal drink, which accords with the use of bitters.